 All new parents are deserving of compassion and support and they don’t need to be at crisis point to take steps towards being better supported.

-If you’re finding yourself exhibiting any – or several – of the following then it’s time to chat to your partner, best friend, mum, sister, brother, GP or other health professional about making sure your needs are met – not just your baby’s needs.
+If you’re finding yourself exhibiting any – or several – of the following then it’s time to chat to your partner, best friend, mum, sister, brother, GP or other health professional.

 5 signs you might need more support

-1. Constantly feeling hopeless, worried, teary or very sad
+1. Constantly feeling hopeless, worried, teary or sad

 If your feelings are overwhelming you, sneaking in when you least expect them or simply dominating your day, it’s important that you don’t suffer in silence.
-Remember your needs and happiness count.
+Remember, self-care must come first.
 Some extra support can help you to regulate these tricky feelings and give you a breather from the overwhelm.

 2. Feeling very anxious, angry or panicked on a regular basis

-Anxiety can be incredibly debilitating, especially if you add a new baby to the mix.
+Anxiety can be debilitating, especially if you add a new baby to the mix.
 For some, anxiety may look more like anger – or perhaps an overwhelming state of fear or panic.
-Anxiety can be very hard to move out of when it hits, and frankly this is no way to live, Mama Bear.
+Anxiety can be very hard to move out of when it hits, and frankly this is no way to live.

 If you’re dealing with anxiety, anger or panic on a regular basis, you don’t have to put up with it.
-A trusted professional can help you with strategies to fight these scary adrenaline-sparking states.
+A trusted professional is there with strategies to fight these scary adrenaline-sparking states.

 3. Isolating yourself or worrying about seeing people